Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 MFSC is the training site for the Navy's Command Financial Specialist Program.
 Service members, in pay grades E6 and above or E5 with 6 Years time in service, are trained to assist members and families of their commands/departments.
 This program emphasizes personal financial responsibility and accountability by providing basic principles and practices of sound money management, counseling tools and referral services.
 This training is held periodically throughout the year.
 Contact the MFSC for information.

-It is not a good idea to take an advance on your basic pay, you are liable for repayment of this advance and the payback will reduce the amount on monthly pay you receive, sometimes drastically.
+It is not a good idea to take an advance on your basic pay; you are liable for repayment of this advance and the payback will reduce the amount of monthly pay you receive, sometimes drastically.
 However, you do want to take advantage of your opportunity to take advance travel pay.
-This would normally include Mileage Allowance in Lieu of Transportation (MALT), when driving to your new duty assignment, plus per diem (a dollar amount times the authorized number of travel days.)
-You also want to request Dislocation Allowance (DLA), if you are eligible.
+This would normally include Mileage Allowance in Lieu of Transportation when driving to your new duty assignment, plus Per Diem (a dollar amount times the authorized number of travel days.)
+You also want to request Dislocation Allowance, if you are eligible.
 You do not have to repay DLA.
-Check with your pay office for details.
+Check with your Command Pay and Personnel Administrator Office for details.